Dyvil/Dyvil-Language-Reference/types/advanced-types.md

 Another specialization of Generic Types are Function Types.
 They represent syntactic sugar for parameterized `dyvil.function.FunctionX` types, where `X` is the number of parameters.
 For example, the function type `(String, int) -> boolean` is syntactic sugar for `Function2[String, Int, Boolean]`.
 The last type argument (in this case `Boolean`) represents the return type of the function type.

-As with Tuple Types and some Generic Types, Function Types are also fitted with variance annotations.
+As with Tuple Types and some Generic Types, Function Types also use variance annotations.
 This is shown in the declaration of `dyvil.function.Function2`:

 ```scala
 interface Function2[-P1, -P2, +R]